Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 + *Merchant*

-  An entity who interacts with the Service Contract to create a service and receive subscription payments for the respective service(s).
-A user becomes a merchant when they mint a Service NFT.
+  This is the entity who interacts with the Service Contract to create a service and receive subscription payments for the respective service(s).
+A user becomes a merchant when they mint and receive a Service NFT in their wallet.

 + *Subscriber*

-  An entity who interacts with the Account Contract to create an account and deposit prepaid subscription fees to the Payment Contract.
+  This is the entity who interacts with the Account Contract to create an account and deposit prepaid subscription fees to the Payment Contract.
 A user becomes a subscriber when they mint an Account NFT and lock funds to the Payment Contract.
 \
 == Tokens
 \